monoton-music/TouchDesigner-Launchpad-Utility/README.md

 ## Compatibility
 This tool is confirmed to work with the Novation LaunchPad Pro MK3 and Novation LaunchPad X. Other models of LaunchPad may not be compatible.
+The tox files and the example project file was made with TouchDesigner in version 2023.11600.

 ## Usage
 For usage examples, open `example.toe`.